Any-Winter-4079/Uno-and-ESP32-LLM-Robot/computer/LLM/README.md

 npm run dev
 ```

-- Note to save time, `Transformer.codes/` uses an adapted template from a lifelong [Cruip](https://cruip.com) subscription whose `public/`, `view/` code cannnot be openly shared.
-Feel free to add an open version if you're great at web design, though!
+- Keep in mind, to save time `Transformer.codes/` uses an adapted template from a lifelong [Cruip](https://cruip.com) subscription whose `public/`, `view/` code cannnot be openly shared.
+Feel free to add an open version if you're great at web design!